Historical Festival of Blossoms II

 Azalea Origins and Part of Asian Culture

 Azaleas are members of the Ericaceae family which are an ancient group of plants dating back 70 million years.
 Rhododendrons and blueberries are close cousins from the same botanical family.
 Most azaleas today descended from Asian shrubs originally cultivated by Buddhist monks.
-Seeds from the Rhododendron were sent to England from the shores of the Black Sea and became the parent to many azalea hybrids.
+Seeds from the popular rhododendron were sent to England from the shores of the Black Sea and became the parent to many azalea hybrids.
 From England they traveled to the United States in 1848.

 The azalea is the national flower of Nepal.